Abhirami-Mohanarangam/Online-Music-Streaming-Application/README.md

-# Perfectly working code for Online-Music-Streaming-Application
+# Perfectly working code for Online Music Streaming Application

 A music streaming Application which uses HTML, CSS, Javascript, Bootstrap in the frontend and MySQL in the backend.